- Phone number

 - +34 900 670 112

 Do you know Antonio?
 He has also saved a life in a municipal swimming pool!

-A girl of five years has been saved after suffering a cardiac arrest last Sunday 16 July in the municipal pool of Roda de Ter.
+A five-year-old girl was saved after suffering a cardiorespiratory arrest last Sunday, July 16, at the municipal swimming pool in Roda de Ter.

-Según Antonio (lifeguard and health technician in emergencies), the events happened around three o'clock in the afternoon.
-Apparently, everything happened when the girl suffered a thermodifferential shock caused by the abrupt change in body temperature due to the contrast of heat and cold water, whose effects are popularly associated with the "cut of digestion" (nausea, vomiting, hypotension and in more serious cases, such as the past 16 of July, the cardiac arrest).
+According to Antonio (lifeguard and health technician in emergencies), the events happened around three in the afternoon.
+Apparently, it all happened when the girl suffered a thermodifferential shock caused by the abrupt change in body temperature due to the contrast of heat and cold water, whose effects are popularly associated with the "cut of digestion" (nausea, vomiting, hypotension and in more serious cases, such as the past 16 of July, the cardiac arrest).

 According to Antonio, the girl becomes unconscious and goes to the bottom of the pool entering cardiorespiratory arrest.
 Quickly Antonio rescues the girl from the water and initiates basic cardiopulmonary resuscitation (CPR) maneuvers "for 15 endless minutes" until the arrival of the emergency health service.
 The girl has been transferred to the Hospital Sau Pau in Barcelona by helicopter.
 According to Antonio, the girl recovers favorably.
-Thanks to your quick action and the beginning of the CPR maneuvers, we can share this story with a happy ending.
+Thanks to his quick action and the beginning of the CPR maneuvers, we can share this story with a happy ending with all of you.

 Once again we see the importance of acting in the first minutes after the cardiac arrest until the arrival of the emergency health service.
 Cardiopulmonary resuscitation maneuvers are easy to learn and we only need our hands.

 Antonio Romera is a follower of our Facebook page Proyecto Salvavidas and from the Proyecto Salvavidas community, we congratulate you Antonio for your heroic and quick acting!